phoenixsite/fakepilot/README.md

 * Extract the information of a company from a Trustpilot page.
 * Obtain its reviews with a fine-grained detail.
 * The output data is structured in a simple dictionary.
+* Support for Trustpilot pages with different HTML structure.

 IMPORTANT: fakepilot now doesn't fetch the web pages from Trustpilot.
 This must be done by the user of the package.